aih/linkedlegislation-blog/aboutme.md

 ### Modernizing Law and Legislation

 I now create software to modernize the legislative process.
 This work is featured by the [Select Committee on the Modernization of Congress](https://modernizecongress.house.gov/) at the House of Representatives.
-I've gotten to work together with great people in the Office of the Clerk, Law Revision Counsel, Government Publishing Office and other government agencies. colleagues at Xcential Corporation.
+I've gotten to work together with great people in the Office of the Clerk, Law Revision Counsel, Government Publishing Office and other government agencies, as well as my colleagues at Xcential Corporation.

 [My talk](https://www.youtube.com/watch?v=SmLpJEZyvI0) at a Git Satellite event in Brussels explains some of the challenges and our approach to modernizing law.